 This nature photography for beginners series of articles is my take on taking great photos outdoors.
-It is simple with the right tools.
-My nature journal has been greatly enhanced with the addition of pictures.
-Digital Nature Photography: Use Any Camera to Take Spectacular Nature Photographs by Mark Hatasaka, 2004 (on Amazon.com).
-The book is out-of-print now but used copies are still available.
+My nature journal has been greatly enhanced with the addition of photographs.

-I always wanted to take pictures but was intimidated by the recommended equipment.
-Mt.
-Hatasaka work with a “minimum system”.
+I always wanted to take photographs but was intimidated by the recommended equipment.

 I don’t have tons of equipment just a few select pieces that make up my “Minimum System”.
 The camera is my basic equipment.
 I don’t use extra lens, filters, flash units, etc. And my photos are pretty decent.
 I focus on using the features built-in to the camera.
 By doing this my skills have grown beyond what I would have thought possible.

 Even with no extra lens or filters, I take pictures of a wide variety.
 I use the shooting modes built into the camera to take pictures of special scenes, like snow.
-I take close ups with my built-in zoom lens and super macro modes.
+I take closeups with my built-in zoom lens and super macro modes.
 I also use a tripod to steady the camera.

 An extremely important feature for me is a swivel viewfinder.
 Many of the Canon cameras have them.
 My Canon SX30IS 14.1MP Digital Camera with 35x Wide Angle Optical Image Stabilized Zoom and 2.7 Inch Wide LCD has one.
 This is a good small camera.
 I realized I could learn so much by becoming an expert on the features of a small simple camera.